 - For ‘reconstituted’ or ‘recombined’ milk components need not be declared separately even if mentioned in ingredients

-FSSAI has also made amendments to standards for the following products which includes their definition, raw materials and composition, standard parameters, permitted ingredients and use of food additives and labelling changes
+FSSAI has also made amendments to standards for the following products which includes their definition, raw materials, and composition, standard parameters, permitted ingredients and use of food additives and labeling changes

 - Standards for Flavoured Milk